Table of Contents[Hide][Show]

 First of all, congratulations on deciding to visit Universal Studios Orlando.
 You are going to have a magical time!
 As someone who is obsessed with Disney, I was a little worried I wouldn’t feel the same way about Universal when I first visited.
 Boy was I wrong.
 Regardless of age, there is something for everyone at Universal Studios.

-Universal Full Service Dining Plan
+How Did the Universal Full Service Dining Plan Work?

 First of all, the Universal Full Service Dining Plan is exclusively available for pre-purchase with a Universal Orlando vacation package or at the Universal Ticket Center for on-site resort guests only.
 This is the only dining plan that offers both full service and quick service restaurants, as well as snacks.

 The Universal Full Service Dining Plan offers guests one (1) full service meal, one (1) quick service meal, one (1) snack, and one (1) non-alcoholic beverage, per day.
-The cost of the Universal Dining Plan is $63.89 for adults (ages 10 and up), and $24.48 for children (ages 3-9), per day.*

 The Full Service meal includes an entree, a dessert, and a non-alcoholic beverage.
 The quick service meal includes an entree platter and a non-alcoholic beverage.
 Each guest will receive their own dining card.